Electric Cars

 Suzuki’s first battery-electric vehicle (BEV)

-A 100% electric-powered SUV that combines Suzuki’s 4x4 DNA with the advanced features of the world’s latest electric vehicles.
+Meet the all-new e VITARA, Suzuki's first battery electric vehicle (BEV) for Australia.
+A 100% electric SUV that combines Suzuki's legendary 4x4 DNA with the advanced technology of a new generation of electric vehicles.

 ...Read more